 Method for making Phirni

-Bring the milk to a boil in a thick bottom vessel.
+Bring the milk to a gentle boil in a thick bottom vessel.
 Take a couple of teaspoons of warm milk in a small bowl, add saffron strands and keep aside.
-Reduce heat to low and add coarse rice flour to the milk – you could also soak the rice for half an hour and grind it to a coarse paste.

 While stirring, scrape the sides and bottom of the vessel to avoid the milk and rice from sticking to the vessel and burning.

-Taste and adjust sugar.
-Leave it to cool for a few minutes.
-Pour phirni in to Earthen moulds (shikoras or kulhads) / shot glasses and place in the refrigerator to chill.
+Once done, take the phirni off the heat and leave it to cool.
+When your phirni is at ambient temperature, pour it in to Earthen moulds (shikoras or kulhads) or shot glasses and place them in the refrigerator to chill.

 Feel free to share WhiskMixStir recipe links / Indian food recipe blog with your family & friends!
 Remember to give credit where its due :) Pls do not publish my content, recipes and / or photos as your own.